robotframework/robotframework/doc/releasenotes/rf-3.2.2.rst

 Python 3.9 support
 ------------------

-`Python 3.9`__ has not yet been released, but Robot Framework 3.2.2 was tested with its beta releases.
+Although `Python 3.9`__ has not yet been officially released, Robot Framework 3.2.2 was tested using its beta releases.
 Two small problems were fixed (`#3628`_ and a bit more severe `#3627`_) and Python 3.9 was added to our CI. (`#3629`_)